-Even Single-core processor software assets that are not recognized by a multi-core processor can be easily re-used through eT-Kernel Multi-Core Edition’s scheduling method.
+Even Single-core processor software assets that are not recognized by a multi-core processor can be easily re-used through eT-Kernel MCE’s scheduling method.

 Open specification API

-In addition to its base support for standard T-Kernel and T-Kernel/Standard Extension APIs, eT-Kernel/MultiCore Edition can also support POSIX APIs, allowing more extensive reuse of existing worldwide software assets.
+Its base support for standard T-Kernel and T-Kernel/Standard Extension APIs allowing more extensive reuse of existing worldwide software assets.

-For systems using a multi-core processor, three eT-Kernek profiles -- eT-Kernel/POSIX, eT-Kernel/Extended, and eT-Kernel/Compact -- are available for selection to match system scale and use.
-Since core kernels are the same for all three, device driver and middleware can be re-used as kernel applications for all profiles.
+For systems using a multi-core processor, two eT-Kernek profiles -- eT-Kernel Extended, and eT-Kernel Compact -- are available for selection to match system scale and use.
+Since core kernels are the same for all two, device driver and middleware can be re-used as kernel applications for all profiles.
 When the user has a product line and wants to change OS services to much a product series, simply changing the profile makes effective development possible while re-using software.

 eBinder provides a multi-core processor compatible development environment